xstaticxgpx/zmqpush/README.md

 `stdin_queuer()` is configured to perform an edge-triggered poll on sys.stdin which will timeout after 50ms.
 When input is detected, a `for line in sys.stdin` loop is initiated to pull all available input into the queue.

-A `yield` is given after every line from stdin is queued so `zmq_pusher()` can pick up the message out of the queue and instantly write it to the ZeroMQ socket.
-This allows continuous streams of input to be worked on asynchronously.
+A `yield` is given after every line from stdin is queued so `zmq_pusher()` can pick up the message out of the queue and immediately write it to the ZeroMQ socket.
+This allows continuous streams of input to be worked on properly.

 If no input is detected by the epoll, `stdin_queuer()` simply yields, which allows `zmq_pusher()` to clear the queue, if nescessary, without needing to wait for the yield in the  `for line in sys.stdin` loop - which normally is blocking.
-This allows `zmq_pusher()` to properly drain the socket buffer and queue in the event of connectivity issues, regardless of input.
+This allows `zmq_pusher()` to properly drain the socket buffer and/or queue in the event of connectivity issues, regardless of input.

+If there is no active input and nothing in the queue or socket buffer, the application will essentially just poll stdin every 50ms.
+Having it this low does cause a slight amount CPU usage,